 We all know that a successful business runs from the top down—which sets the impetus for a DevOps approach.
 In 2019, a study of business leaders found that 73 % of respondents had a DevOps initiative in their organization or were planning one in the next 12 months.
 Finding a balance between flexibility and time-to-market is difficult, no matter the organization, but by breaking down silos and investing in an agile framework from DevOps down, success can be found no matter the circumstance.

 DevOps improves the relationship between development and operations by focusing on communication between the two business units.
 As a philosophy, the collaboration seeks to reduce the distance between software development and IT operations, prioritizing a culture of measurement, sharing, and automation.
 From culture to operational priorities, effective leadership must find effective ways to help teams maintain productivity in a complex business ecosystem

 Learning how to adapt

 Companies such as IBM, Cisco, Microsoft, and AT&T implemented an agile approach to improve their processes.
-More than ever before, finding ways to be adaptive and responsive is key for successful infrastructure.
+More than ever before, finding ways to be responsive and iterative infrastructure is key for success.
 Setting strategies and processes for future and unknown challenges is difficult, but by adhering to larger principles for making these decisions as they come, leaders can protect their business’s productivity and long-term goals.
 The way I help our clients reframe their infrastructure is by thinking big and starting small to deliver quickly with these three steps: